Ultra Lover: Background and release

-A teaser of the music video was released on October 1 via 2PM's official Japanese website, and the full music video premiered on October 9 on the Japanese TV network Space Shower TV.
-Taecyeon does not appear in any choreography scenes of the music video due to an injury sustained during the Seoul concert of 2PM's Hands Up Asia Tour.
+"Ultra Lover" is an upbeat dance-pop song with a synth beat about falling in love, composed by Super Changddai and written by Super Changddai, Yu Shimoji, and Fukuda Nana (also known as Nice73).
+The single was announced on October 7, 2011, with a teaser for the song's music video being released on October 7 via 2PM's official Japanese website.
+The full music video premiered on October 9 on the Japanese TV network Space Shower TV, although 2PM member Taecyeon does not appear in any choreography scenes of the music video due to an injury sustained during the Seoul concert of 2PM's Hands Up Asia Tour.